I'm Writing Again

 So, I’m writing again.

-Not from a place of perfection, but from a place of honesty.
+Not from a place of perfection, but from a place of honesty and transparency.

 This space will be centered on what I’m actively living and learning: